LottieFiles/lottie-docs/docs/aep.md

 The format of specific `LIST` types are described later in this document.

+Note that the `List` chunk with `id` `btdk` doesn't conform to RIFF, it's just a binary blob so take care to not read over the chunk length.

 ### `Utf8`

 Contains utf-8 encoded text.
 Sometimes it contains the string `-_0_/-` which (I guess)